Templates - Consumer Inquiries about Assistive Listening

 If you need additional resources or have questions, please feel free to email the national, nonprofit, Center for Hearing Access (this website)

-Here’s a nice graphic on the statistics of people with hearing loss
+Number of people with hearing loss (graphic)